miha-nik/glovoTest/README.md

-# glovoTest
+# Glovo Test project

-Glovo Test project
+Shows a map with working area of Glovo cities on it alongside some additional information

 StartActivity - shows the download screen and asks the user permission to use his location.
 Loads data from server.